Pashtun clothing

-As a chiefly rural and tribal population, the Pashtun dress of Afghanistan and Pakistan are typically made from light linens, and are loose fitting for ease of movement.
+As a chiefly rural and tribal population, the Pashtun dress of Afghanistan is typically made from light linens, and are loose-fitting for ease of movement.

+Men's dress

-Pashtun men usually wear a Partūg-Kamees in Pashto (sometimes worn with a pakul or paṭkay).
+Pashtun men usually wear a Partūg-Kamees in Pashto (sometimes worn with a pakol or paṭkay).
 In the Kandahar region young men usually wear different type of hat similar to a topi and in the Peshawar region they wear white kufis instead.
-Leaders or tribal chiefs sometimes wear a karakul hat, like Hamid Karzai and others.
+Leaders or tribal chiefs sometimes wear a karakul hat, such as Hamid Karzai, Nur Muhammad Taraki, Hafizullah Amin, Zahir Shah and others.
 The Pashtun Lūngai (or Paṭkay) is the most worn one.

-The Burqa or Niqāb is sometimes worn by some Pashtun women due to cultural reasons.
+Women's dress

+Pashtun women traditionally wear a long tunic (kamiz) or full-skirted dress over loose-fitting trousers (partug) of a contrasting color, and a head covering.
+Tunics often feature beaded or felt panels at the shoulder and the front of the bodice or waist sections.
+Shapes for casual and festive clothing are similar, as are shapes for winter and summer clothing, but colors and fabrics reflect the formality and seasonality of the garment.
+Pashtun Kochi women wear a colorful 3-layer embroidered dress to protect them from the cold.
+A version more suitable for hotter climates also exists, the dress is no longer become exclusive to Kochi women and now oftentimes associated with Pashtun women in general.